Stephen-Seo/EN605.617.81.FA21_StephenSeo_DitheringProject/README.md

 ~~To be clear, version `1.0.0` of this project is expected to work with FFmpeg version `4.4`.~~

-Fixes were applied for FFmpeg version 5.
+~~Fixes were applied for FFmpeg version 5.
 A macro is used to change incompatible code based on what version of FFmpeg is specified in the headers, so external checking of version is not necessary.
-Thus, the latest version of this repo should work with both FFmpeg 5.0 and 4.4.
+Thus, the latest version of this repo should work with both FFmpeg 5.0 and 4.4.~~

+This software has been tested to work with FFmpeg version 7.
+A change was introduced to handle a deprecated function.
+This means that the deprecated function will only be used if the FFmpeg version is less than 7.

 ## Background